scatter3d#

 Plot 3D data as a scatter

 Typically, x, y, and z, are all vectors.
-However, if a single 2D array is provided, then this will be treated as z values and x and y will be inferred on a grid.
+However, if a single 2D array is provided, then this will be treated as z values and x and y will be inferred on a grid (or they can be provided explicitly).

 Parameters:

-• x (arr) – x coordinate data (or z-coordinate data if 2D and z is None)
+• x (arr) – 1D or 2D x coordinate data (or z-coordinate data if 2D and z is None)

-• c (arr) – color data; defaults to match z, explicitly pass c=None to use default colors
+• c (arr) – color data; defaults to match z; to use default colors, explicitly pass c=None; to use index, use c=’index’

 • fig (fig) – an existing figure to draw the plot in (or set to True to create a new figure)